Last Updated: May 14, 2021

 Before we let you go, we want to show our appreciation for those that got familiar with the app thanks to our DesignCap review.

 That’s why we’ll be giving away 4 free paid DesignCap accounts good for 1 whole year.
-For a chance to win, email us at email@example.com with the subject DesignCap Giveaway.
+For a chance to win, email us at [email protected] with subject: DesignCap Giveaway.